Spurs beat Man Utd 1-0 in scrappy Europa League final

 Mired near the bottom of the Premier League, the Red Devils now face the prospect of a campaign without European competition, leaving Ruben Amorim, United's beleaguered coach, to rebuild at Old Trafford without the draw of European nights.

-As jubilant Spurs players and fans celebrated in the balmy evening air of Bilbao, Tottenham's long-suffering faithful rejoiced as after 41 years without European silverware and countless near-misses, a weight was lifted from their shoulders.
+As jubilant Spurs captain Son Heung-min lifted his first trophy with the club and celebrated with his teammates beneath cascading confetti in the balmy evening air of Bilbao, Tottenham's long-suffering faithful rejoiced.

+After 41 years without European silverware and countless near-misses, they finally had a night to remember.